shinhugh/base/readme.md

 }
 ```

+`some_refresh_token` should be replaced with the refresh token received from the
+server.

 The server will unconditionally respond with status code 200, even if the
-request body is malformed and no action is taken.
+refresh token is invalid or the request body is malformed and no action is
+taken.

 Note that the ID token is not sent; there is no need to notify the server that
 an ID token should be revoked.
 The authentication service treats an ID token as